Keith & Kristyn Getty: Formation and members

-Kristyn Getty's uncle John Lennox, introduced the couple to one another, and the pair soon began writing songs together.
-They were involved in several organizations and projects in Northern Ireland.
-The Gettys were married in 2004 and moved to Switzerland and worked at an international church in Geneva.
-They then relocated to Cleveland, Ohio and were based out of Parkside Church with Alistair Begg for 4 years.
-They relocated to Nashville in 2010.
+Kristyn Getty's uncle John Lennox, introduced the couple to each other and the pair soon began writing songs together.
+They worked with several organizations and in projects in Northern Ireland.
+The Gettys were married in 2004, moving to Switzerland and working at an international church in Geneva.
+They then moved to Cleveland, Ohio and were based in Parkside Church with Alistair Begg for four years.
+They moved again to Nashville in 2010.